 Impact Of Child Sexual Abuse On Toddlers

-Just like rape, child sexual abuse also leaves a permanent scar in kids.
+Just like rape, child sexual abuse also leaves a permanent scar in children.
 The effects of child sexual abuse include behavioral, cognitive and psychological effects.
 Substance abuse, eating disorders and low self-esteem can occur as a result of child sexual abuse.
-READ: Ways to Educate Child to Protect From Molestation, Rape etc
+READ: Ways to Educate Child to Protect from Molestation, Rape etc.

 - Them getting in trouble, being shamed or judged

 - Violence (often due to threats from the abuser)

 And sadly enough, sexual abuse has devastating effects on children.
 So, if you are wondering what is the effect of child abuse on children?
 Here are some effects of sexual abuse on a growing child:

 - Change in eating habits

 - Fear of anything and everything